Buddy Tucker

-His activities have associated him with Christian Identity leaders and white supremacists such as Dan Gayman, Gerald L. K. Smith, Byron De La Beckwith, Richard Butler and Bertrand Comparet, along with groups that include the National States' Rights Party, and the Aryan Nations.
+His activities associated him with Christian Identity leaders and white supremacists such as Dan Gayman, Gerald L. K. Smith, Byron De La Beckwith, Richard Butler and Bertrand Comparet, along with groups that include the National States' Rights Party, and Aryan Nations.

-Past activities
+Christian Identity activism

-Tucker founded the Temple Memorial Baptist church on July 14, 1969 in Knoxville, Tennessee.
+Tucker founded the Temple Memorial Baptist church on July 14, 1969, in Knoxville, Tennessee.
 The Congregation oriented itself towards certain Comparetian beliefs; particularly the "two-seedline" belief.
 This belief states that Jews are the product of Cain, due to a sexual encounter between Eve and Satan, while whites are the product of Adam and Eve.

 In 1973, Tucker collaborated with Christian Identity leader Dan Gayman.
 The Anti-Defamation League reports that Gayman became affiliated with Tucker's National Emancipation of our White Seed (N.E.W.S) and also assisted in the publication of its anti semitic publication, The Battle Axe News.
 The two later conducted a tour of the west coast, at which time Tucker became associated with Bertrand Comparet and Richard Butler.
 Butler aligned his own church with N.E.W.S. in 1976 before forming Aryan Nations.

 In April 1975, Tucker became acquainted with Christian nationalist Gerald L. K. Smith.
 Though this lasted less than a year as the result of Smith's death, Tucker was chosen to deliver the eulogy at Smith's funeral based on their shared extremist views.

-On April 12, 1976 Tucker officially Incorporated N.E.W.S in Tennessee.
+On April 12, 1976, Tucker officially Incorporated N.E.W.S in Tennessee.
 On June 3 of the same year, in Schell City, Missouri, Tucker and Gayman, along with 34 other individuals, forced their way into the church pastored by Gayman's brother, Duane Gayman and unfurled banners reading "National Emancipation of our White Seed".
 This altercation was the result of Duane Gayman's split from Dan Gayman's increasingly extremist congregation.
 A clash with police occurred and Tucker and Gayman, along with 10 others were arrested for trespassing.
 Tucker failed to appear in court and a warrant was issued for his arrest on July 9, 1976.

-In 1977, Tucker ordained white supremacist Byron De La Beckwith as a minister in the Temple Memorial Baptist Church, just before Beckwith began serving a prison sentence in Louisiana on charges related to a bombing and the attempted murder of A. I. Botnik, director of the New Orleans-based B'nai B'rith Anti-Defamation League.
+In 1977, Tucker ordained white supremacist Byron De La Beckwith as a minister in the Temple Memorial Baptist Church, just before Beckwith began serving a prison sentence in Louisiana on charges related to a bombing and the attempted murder of A. I. Botnik, director of the New Orleans–based B'nai B'rith Anti-Defamation League.